Comparison

 If you want more than meetings

-Mumble includes system-wide dictation and auto-organized voice notes in the same app.
+Mumble AI includes auto-organized voice notes in the same app; dictation is a separate app, Mumble Dictation.

 If you need Windows, Android, or team features